-Things do not change.
+Things don't change.
 We change them.
 Democracy lives from the fact that we shape it.

 Is there something wrong with our democracy?